aws-samples/aws-iot-sap-condition-monitoring-demo/README.md

 # IoT For SAP CDK Solution

+> [!IMPORTANT]
+> This solution has been updated to replace IoT Events, IoT Analytics

 This solution was written by Kenny Rajan, Patrick Leung, Scott Francis, Will Charlton & Ganesh Suryanarayan for the [Predictive Maintenance using SAP and AWS IoT to reduce operational cost](https://aws.amazon.com/blogs/awsforsap/predictive-maintenance-using-sap-and-aws-iot-to-reduce-operational-cost/) blog post.

 The purpose of this project is to deploy AWS `cdk` stacks that provide an end-to-end solution for creating SAP ticket alerts by monitoring device telemetry.